-If you have a foodie bucket list, dining at the world’s tallest restaurant should be one of them.
+If you have a foodie bucket list, dining at the world’s highest restaurant should be one of them.
 At.mosphere, Burj Khalifa has long been on my list and I’m glad that we recently checked it off.

 With the coming of the summer months, SLAB La Mer has launched its new menu.
 It’s almost hard to believe that the second menu has already completed its 12-week run time.
 The menu brought in some healthy dishes that also made an appearance in its Ramadan menu.
 Continue reading “How does the new menu of Slab La Mer fare?”